-Hong Kong Financial Reporting Standard 7 Financial Instruments: Disclosures (HKFRS 7) is set out in paragraphs 1-45 and Appendices A-E. All the paragraphs have equal authority.
+Hong Kong Financial Reporting Standard 7 Financial Instruments: Disclosures (HKFRS 7) is set out in paragraphs 1-45 and Appendices A-GE.
+All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the Standard.
-HKFRS 7 should be read in the context of its objective and the Basis for Conclusions, the Preface to Hong Kong Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+Definitions of other terms are given in the Glossary for Hong Kong Financial Reporting Standards.
+HKFRS 7 should be read in the context of its objective and the Basis for Conclusions, the Preface to Hong Kong Financial Reporting Standards and the Conceptual Framework for Financial Reporting the Preparation and Presentation of Financial Statements.
 HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.